Supermarine Spitfire operational history: Asia and the Pacific

-In the Far East, the Spitfire found a worthy adversary in the A6M "Zero" long-range fighter that, like most Japanese fighters, excelled in manoeuvrability.
-Although not as fast as the Spitfire, the Zero could out-turn the Spitfire with ease, could sustain a climb at a very steep angle, and could stay in the air for three times as long.
+In the Far East, the Spitfire found an adversary in the A6M "Zero" long-range fighter that, like most Japanese fighters, excelled in manoeuvrability.
+Although not as fast as the Spitfire, the Zero could out-turn the Spitfire could sustain a climb at a very steep angle, and could stay in the air for three times as long.
 To fight the Zero, Spitfire pilots had to adopt a "slash and run" policy and use their superior speed and diving superiority to fight, and avoid classic dogfights.